react-epfl/padoc-android/README.md

 Automatic peer-to-peer multihop library for Android

-To use in your project don't forget to add the following to the manifest file :
+To use in your project add the following to the manifest file :

 <manifest ...>